Steelyard

+The Steelyard, from the Middle Low German Stâlhof (sample yard), was the kontor (foreign trading post) of the Hanseatic League in London, and their main trading base in England, between the 13th and 16th centuries.
+The main goods that the League exported from London were wool and from the 14th century woollen cloths.
+An important import good was beeswax.
+The kontor tended to be dominated by Rhenish and Westphalian traders, especially from Cologne.

+The Steelyard was not the only Hanseatic trading post in England.
+There were a number of Hanseatic factories on the English east coast, like the remaining Hanseatic warehouse in King's Lynn, Norfolk.

+Name

+The name seems to indicate the practice of tagging samples (stalen) of inspected wool with a seal.

+In Charles Kingsford's commentary on John Stow's A Survey of London (1598 edition) the Middle Low German name Stâlhof is the older usage, appearing as early as 1320.
+Kingsford traces the first reference to it as the Steelyard to 1382.
+In 1394 an English merchant writing from Danzig has: In civitate Londonia[...]in Curia Calibis: "In the city of London[...]at the court of steel" (chalybs).
+Kingsford concludes that Steelyard is a mistaken translation of Stâlhof.

+The kontor was also called the Esterlinghall ("Easterling hall") in Middle English, in 1340 for the first time.

 Location

 The Steelyard was located on the north bank of the Thames by the outflow of the Walbrook, in the Dowgate ward of the City of London.
 The site is bounded by Cousin Lane on the west, Upper Thames Street on the north, and Allhallows Lane on the east, an area of 5,250 m2 or 1.3 acres.
 It is now covered by Cannon Street station and commemorated in the names of Steelyard Passage and Hanseatic Walk.
 The Steelyard, like other Hansa stations, was a separate walled community with its own warehouses on the river, its own weigh house, chapel, counting houses, a guildhall, cloth halls, wine cellars, kitchens, and residential quarters.
+The kontor could be accessed by sea-going ships.

 As a church the Germans used former All-Hallows-the-Great, since there was only a small chapel on their own premises.
-Merchants operating out of the Steelyard were granted certain privileges and were exempt from customs duties and some taxes.
-In effect, the Steelyard was a separate and independent community, governed by the codes of the Hanseatic League, and enforced by the merchants' native cities.

-In 1988 remains of the former Hanseatic trading house, once the largest medieval trading complex in Britain, were uncovered by archaeologists during maintenance work on Cannon Street Station.
+In 1988 remains of the former Hanseatic kontor, once the largest medieval trading complex in Britain, were uncovered by archaeologists during maintenance work on Cannon Street Station.